MrDWilson/Spotitube/README.md

 these services to take those URLs and convert them to YouTube links for ease of use.

-If you would simply like an API to convert Spotify to YouTube links without the bot, this can be achieved by setting the `RUN_BOT` environment variable to `False` (the default is currently `True`).
+By default, only the API is ran without the Discord bot.
+To run the bot as well, see the `COMPOSE_FILE` environment variable.

 Services
 -